Frequently asked questions

 As the South Coast Arts Trail team are not able to be on site at every venue, or responsible for private homes or venues, we are following the guidelines of the NZ Health and Safety at Work Act (2015).
 This states that art studio owners/operators have a duty to ensure, as far as reasonably practicable, the health and safety of visitors.
 This includes identifying and managing risks such as slips, trips and falls, and exposure to any hazardous materials.

 Public venues are also required to adhere to these guidelines.
-The general idea is to take all reasonable efforts to make sure visitors to your home are safe and secure, and made aware of any hazards that could cause harm.
+The principle is to take all reasonable steps to make sure visitors to your home are safe and secure, and made aware of any hazards that could cause harm.
+Please note, a Health and Safety checklist is included in the registration information, and if you would like a copy, please contact us.